Faculty

 Mona Al-Amin, PhD, MPH

-Professor Al-Amin's expertise and passion are in hospital performance, hospitalists, and staffing levels.
+Professor Al-Amin's earned her PhD from Temple University in Risk, Insurance, and Healthcare Management.
+Her expertise and passion are in hospital performance, hospitalists, and staffing levels.
 She has developed the concept of sustainers, which are healthcare organizations with sustained superior performance.

 Her research is published in top journals such as Health Services Research, Health Care Management Review, and Journal of Hospital Medicine.
 She teaches Health Systems I: Healthcare in the US as well as Healthcare Operations Management and Performance Improvement, where she shares her knowledge of the healthcare field with her students.

 Professor Al-Amin's research interests include organizational theory, organizational structure, Value Based Purchasing, and organizational performance.
+In recent research projects, she has investigated the relationship between hospital level factors, such as staffing levels with hospital performance.
 She is currently working on research projects to investigate the determinants of COVID-19 mortality rates.
-She has received the Dean’s awards for Excellence in Teaching and in Research.
-In addition to her teaching and research, Professor Al-Amin serves on the University Senate and the University Handbook Committee.

 Richard H. Gregg, MA, MBA